Finance Committee: BC Budget Consultations 2020

 The Committee also heard about recruitment and retention challenges within the sector.
 B.C.
 CEO Network, a network of CEOs of community social services agencies, and Archway Community Services, noted that the low wage redress program has caused inequities as union and non-union employees receive different rates of pay for delivering the same community services.
 The Canadian Union of Public Employees British Columbia recommended pursuing wage parity, and Inclusion BC suggested the development of an equitable recruitment and retention strategy.

 The Committee’s specific recommendation to address the recruitment and retention crisis in B.C.’s community services sectors is to:

 84. Fund adequate training, professional development, compensation, equipment and other incentives to recruit and retain workers in the social services sector.

 Poverty Reduction and Social Assistance

 We told the Committee that bringing people with disabilities out of poverty requires a significant investment to increase disability benefit rates to at least $1500 per month and index rates to the cost of living.
 This sentiment was echoed by many others.
 The committee acknowledged the statements that even with the recent small increases to income and disability assistance rates, that they still remain well below the poverty line.
 Unfortunately, the committee did not recommend an increase in disability assistance rates.
 Instead, they recommended a review of the framework for earnings exemptions, so that people receiving disability assistance could have the opportunity to earn more income without losing their support.

 We are pleased that the Select Standing Committee on Finance and Government Services has accepted many of the recommendations which we submitted.
-Here is a list of the five committee recommendations which
+Here is a list of the five committee recommendations which the committee recommended:

 - 79. Increase funding for all early intervention services to ensure timely access to critical services, such as speech-language therapy, occupational therapy and physiotherapy, and to ensure children do not age out of early intervention services before receiving critical support.